dlmcpaul/mymoney/README.md

 Only the ledger file is mandatory.
 For the other files if they are not supplied then some test data may be used.

-If the ledger file is read ok then a web page at http://localhost:8081 will be available with 9 pages

-- DashBoard : Shows Balance Sheet (Assets & Liabilities), Scheduled Transactions, Monthly Profit & Loss along with Forms for ledger entry creation
-- Accounts : Shows all open accounts (non zero balance) as at the financial year specified
-- Equity : Focuses on Equity accounts only
-- Investments : A view of investment accounts
-- Net Worth : A basic graph showing your net worth over the last 20 years
-- Superannuation : A view of all superannuation accounts (open and closed)
-- Recurring : List of schedules from the schedules file
-- Taxation : A view based on australian taxation
-- Trends : Drill down into accounts over time to see trends

-For these pages the **Dashboard, Accounts, Equity, Recurring, Trends** should work for most ledgers but the **Investments, Superannuation and Taxation** pages likely relies on hardcoded values specific to my ledger.

-I may look to document these or try to make them configurable.

-There are mechanisms to update the ledger file (accepting a schedule, posting a new journal) but you can primarily use it for visualisation.

 This is a Java Application built using Java 21 so download the jar and using a java 21 runtime
 ```
 java -jar mymoney.jar --ledger=myledger.ledger